-Name of the plan Exercise price (₹) Number of RSUs outstanding Weighted average remaining contractual life of RSUs (in years)
+Name of the plan Exercise price (₹) · OTROUS

 Restricted Stock Unit Plan 2021

 At 31 March 2024 2 6,920,967 0.6

 At 31 March 2023 2 7,753,568 1.4

 The fair value of the awards are determined using the Black-Scholes Model for RSUs with time and non-market performance-based vesting conditions and Monte Carlo simulation model is used for RSUs with market performance based vesting conditions.
 The inputs to the model include the share price at date of grant, exercise price, expected volatility, expected dividends, expected term and the risk-free rate of interest.
 Expected volatility during the term of the RSUs is based on historical volatility of the observed market prices of the Company's publicly traded equity shares during a period equivalent to the expected term of the RSUs.
 Expected volatility of the selected industry peers have been modelled based on historical movements in the market prices of their publicly traded equity shares during a period equivalent to the expected term of the RSUs.
 Correlation coefficient is calculated between each peer entity based on the historical weekly share prices of the companies.